 Just when you think you’re there, something has got to pop up to keep you on your toes.
 What’s life without a few surprises, right?
 Like an overnight snow forecast that gives you double the amount of snow.
-Oh March, why you gotta play with our hearts like that?
+Oh, March, why you gotta play with our hearts like that?

-But it’s ok, we’re going to find balance between fresh spring salads and classic comfort foods like these tender, fall off the bone short ribs simmered in rich stout beer.
+But it’s ok, we’re going to find the balance between fresh spring salads and classic comfort foods like these tender, fall off the bone short ribs simmered in rich stout beer.

 Something to look forward to after all that shoveling!

 While we’re surrounded in a world of white here in Boston, we can look forward to spreading a little cheery green as St. Patrick’s Day approaches!
 And if you’re not a huge fan of corned beef, these Guinness Braised Short Ribs are a ridiculously delicious and simple way to celebrate.

 Tips for making braised short ribs

 Short ribs are such a great dish because they’re so versatile for when they can be served.
 Planning a dinner party?
 Sure.
 Cold weather comfort food?
 Absolutely.
 Date night in?
 You betcha.
 Leftovers turned into short ribs sandwich epicness?
 YUP.

 And while you can serve these stout braised short rib beauties with a knife, you certainly don’t have to.
 The hot sear followed by a slow braise is going to turn the meat into fork-tender, fall apart goodness.

 Traditionally short ribs are braised with red wine and mirepoix vegetables.
 By switching it up with a stout beer you’re going to give those taste buds a pleasant surprise.
 You can certainly substitute your favorite style of stout beer, or even substitute a porter, but those well-toasted flavors of barley and with hints of coffee pack punch into the finished beef short ribs.